pulumi/pulumi/docs/language2.md

 There are a plethora of built-in macros.

-An entry in a map can be deleted entirely using the `delete` function:
+An entry in a map can be deleted entirely using the `map.Delete` function:

+    import mu/map

     var m = map<string, int> {
         "a" = 1
         "b" = 2
     }

-    delete(m, "a")
+    map.Delete(m, "a")

     // At this point, m is just {
     //     "b" = 2
     // }

 ### Expressions

-TODO: array and map initialization.
+TODO: arithmetic.

 ## Runtime Bindings